ghedo/pktizr/docs/pktizr.rst

 :func:`get_addr` function.
 By default the configured address of the network interface will be used.

+.. option:: -g, --gateway-addr=<addr>

+Specify the gateway IP address.
+By default the configured address of the network interface's default route will be used.

 .. option:: -q, --quiet

 Don't show the status line.